 Steve: My first question involves the “Big 5” exercise progressions.
 These are exercise progressions that you have identified as the most productive in terms of “free gains”.
 That is to say, if you work on the Big 5 progressions, you will also make progress in other, related exercises even if you are not working on them specifically.
 This helps you to avoid “exercise FOMO” or Fear of Missing Out.
 This is the feeling that you should be working on a particular exercise that you’re not working on because you fear the gains you’re missing by not doing the exercise.
 If you do your Big 5, you don’t need to have Exercise FOMO.
 One example you’ve given is the Planche Push-Up progression (one of the Big 5) gives you progress in bench press even without working on bench press, and the reverse is not necessarily true.
 This is VERY useful information.
 Your Big 5 exercise progressions are: Loaded squats, planche push-up, ring handstand push-up, front lever tuck row, and one arm chin-up.
 My question is would you make any modifications to this list for the aging athlete who is intimidated by these exercises?
 I understand that these are progressions, but I think a lot of older folks, myself included, would be very reluctant to work on a handstand push-up of any kind because of the dangers of shoulder stress.
 From my own experience, any time I have worked on a one-arm chin-up or front lever tuck row (very conservatively, I might add) I end up with lingering pain.
 Do you think for an older person, something like push ups, pull ups and squats would provide all the free gains we would need?
 Or maybe we should just set our sites on something short of the final version of the Big 5 exercise, such as wall handstand holds rather than ring handstand push-ups?

+Mindful Mover: That’s a great question!
+If you look at our “Big 5 Strength Exercises“, the list can look intimidating.
+Imagining yourself doing Handstand Pushups and Planche Pushups and One Arm Chin-Ups as an exercise will seem very far off for a lot of people.
+But our Big 5 Strength Exercises are simply meant to be progressions or PATHS.
 For example, let’s look at the Planche Pushup.
 It’s a Pushup but instead of having your feet on the ground, they float in the air behind you.
 Again, this looks pretty intimidating at first glance.
 But the exercise is just a PATH.
 It doesn’t even have to be the end goal.
 You might START the “Planche Pushup path” with Push-Ups on the knees.
 Then, maybe you progress to doing Pushups on your feet.
 And maybe the final progression you do on the Planche Pushup path is the Leaned Forward Pushup which is a Pushup with feet on the ground still, but you lean your shoulders forward of your hands to increase the load.
 You never even have to allow your feet to leave the ground.
 You just stop at the progression that is suitable for you and continue working there.